KaindlJulian/appointments-pwa/README.md

 ## Google APIS

-The Google login via firebase includes scopes for following Google APIs
+The Google login with the official js [client](https://developers.google.com/api-client-library/javascript/start/start-js) includes scopes for following Google APIs

 - People API (`/auth/calendar`)
 - Google Calendar API (`/contacts/readonly`)

-(also others like identity toolkip for basic profile informations from firebase by default)

 ## Virtual scrolling

 To create a high performance realtime list which only renders elements that fit on the screen (similar to the Android RecyclerView that also only creates as much ViewHolders as needed).
-More about virtual scrolling [here](https://material.angular.io/cdk/scrolling/overview#virtual-scrolling).
+More [here](https://material.angular.io/cdk/scrolling/overview#virtual-scrolling).

 ## Getting started